misa1313/todo-list-python/README.md

 # FastAPI Application

 A simple To-Do list application built with FastAPI, allowing users to create, read, update, and delete tasks.
+Running on a docker container.

 ## Requirements